 - A tart like this is best enjoyed the day it’s made, and it’s so delicious I doubt you’ll have leftovers!

-- This tomato tart can also be frozen for up to six months after it’s made.
+- This tomato tart can also be frozen for up to two months after it’s made.
 To reheat, simply preheat your oven to 400 degrees and bake from frozen, 20 minutes or until the tart is crispy and delicious again!

 - In addition to tomatoes, cut up some bell peppers or onions for some extra flavor!